aws-samples/anz-amazon-sagemaker-immersionday/README.md

 **Content of this workshop:**

+F1 Notebook:
-F1- Lab1) SageMaker Studio Notebooks & Feature Engineering : learn about SageMaker notebooks and data explorations on Sagemaker
+   Lab1) SageMaker Studio Notebooks & Feature Engineering : learn about SageMaker notebooks and data explorations on Sagemaker

   Lab 2)Train, Tune and Deploy model using SageMaker Built-in Algorithms: build, train and deploy a model

+  Lab3) Deploy one of the 10 000+ Hugging Face Transformers to Amazon SageMaker for Inference

 F2- SageMaker AutoPilot: use SageMaker Autopilot to build and deploy a model